TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 ## What is a PowerGUI
 Graphical User Interfaces (GUI) were made for casual users.
 This means making a program accessible, but losing functionality (which very few users need so it's widely acceptable)
-A PowerGUI is a GUI which has not lost any feature, any depth.
+A PowerGUI is a GUI which has not lost any feature, any depth, while also not annoying or frustrating the casual user with its advanced features.
 Why?
-Because the advanced features are for advanced features, and these features exist to make their usage more efficient.
+Because the advanced features are for advanced users, and these features exist to make their usage more efficient.
 In short, an advanced user **spends less time** with the program, to do the same task a casual user would.

 You, as a user, want to get your job done, the program is merely your tool to getting it done.
 Pressing keys, or clicking buttons, the goal is finishing a task.
-No one interacts with a program for interaction's sake, and so, the less time you spend with it, the better.
+No one interacts with a program for interaction's sake, and so, the faster you are done with it, the better.
 Power users spend the less possible time to finish their task, however small.

+This program, is accessible to everyone, accessible enough to be used exclusively by mouse without frustration!
-This program, is accessible, but being a PowerGUI, over time of usage will make you a power user, organically.
+But being a PowerGUI, over time of usage will make you a power user, organically.
-Here is an example of an advanced usage, coming up organically:
+Here are a few examples of an advanced requirement, coming up organically:
 - Let's say on the 12th playlist you download, one video is removed from youtube.
 All other "competitors" will crash there, maybe one will skip the video.
-If you search other software how to ignore removed videos, **there is literally no solution** - what are you going to do, touch the code? lmao
+If you search other software how to ignore removed videos, **there is literally no solution** - what are you going to do, touch the code? lmao!
 Here?
-You search https://github.com/ytdl-org/youtube-dl#options and just write `-i` or `--ignore-errors` and then put your playlist.
+You search https://github.com/ytdl-org/youtube-dl#options and just write `-i` or `--ignore-errors` and then copy-paste your playlist.
 - Let's say you want to download a channel, from the date 31/12/20 and before.
 How are you going to do that? **There is literally no solution** on other programs, meant for casual usage.
-No advanced user is born overnight, such needs come up organically.
-So, you search https://github.com/ytdl-org/youtube-dl#options and just write  `--datebefore 31/12/20`
+So, you search https://github.com/ytdl-org/youtube-dl#options and just write  `--datebefore 31/12/20` and then copy-paste your playlist
+- Let's say you want to download a channel, with your language's subtitles, and only videos under 500 MB (no 1 hour cringe videos)
+Obviously, **There is literally no solution**
+Here, you search https://github.com/ytdl-org/youtube-dl#options and just write `--write-auto-sub --max-filesize 500m` and then copy-paste your playlist/channel

 Look at the CHOICES you are given! https://github.com/ytdl-org/youtube-dl#options You may not use them, but you CAN use them when you need them.